 - A very clear and brief course on GDPR to really help you wrap your head around it

 - Assess your GDPR readiness with this ICO questionnaire

-- GDPR compliance website dedicated to helping small and medium-sized business get GDPR ready
+- GDPR compliance website dedicated to helping small and medium-sized businesses get GDPR ready

 - The 7 Principles of Privacy by Design